kaist-avelab/K-Radar_V1/readme.md

 * CUDA 11.3

 ## Updates
+[2022-10-14] We have realized that the network-attached storage (NAS) download link is unstable.
+As such, we are preparing the Google Drive download link similar to our other project <a href="https://github.com/kaist-avelab/K-Lane">K-Lane</a>.
 [2022-09-30] The `K-Radar` dataset is made available via a network-attached storage (NAS) <a href="https://kaistavelab.direct.quickconnect.to:54568/">download link</a>.
-(The Google-drive download link is being prepared.)

 ## Preparing the Dataset
 1. To download the dataset, log in to <a href="https://kaistavelab.direct.quickconnect.to:54568/"> our server </a> with the following credentials: